hashicorp/terraform/website/docs/commands/show.html.markdown

 * `-no-color` - Disables output with coloring

-* `-json` - Displays machine-readable output from a plan file
+* `-json` - Displays machine-readable output from a state or plan file